oracle/macaron/docs/source/pages/using.rst

 ----------------------------------

 ''''''''''''''''''''''''''''''''''''
-Analyzing a public Github repository
+Analyzing a public GitHub repository
 ''''''''''''''''''''''''''''''''''''

-Macaron can analyze a Github public repository (and potentially the repositories of it dependencies) to determine its SLSA posture following the specification of `SLSA v0.1 <https://slsa.dev/spec/v0.1/>`_.
+Macaron can analyze a GitHub public repository (and potentially the repositories of it dependencies) to determine its SLSA posture following the specification of `SLSA v0.1 <https://slsa.dev/spec/v0.1/>`_.

-To run Macaron on a Github public repository, we use the following command:
+To run Macaron on a GitHub public repository, we use the following command:

 .. code-block:: shell